Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Discussion

-In this paper, we focused on comparing two models as then the uncertainty in the difference can be presented with a one-dimensional distribution and is easier to investigate.
-When comparing a few models with LOO-CV, \citet{vehtari2019loopkg} recommend making pairwise comparisons to the model with the highest log score.
+\para{Comparison of multiple models} When comparing a few models with LOO-CV, \citet{vehtari2022loopkg} recommend making pairwise comparisons to the model with the best predictive performance (approach used in \texttt{loo} R package since 2015).
 This approach reduces the number of comparisons to be one less than the number of models and provides a natural ordering for the comparisons.
-If the best model is clearly better than others, there is no need to examine the differences and related uncertainties for the rest, and pairwise comparison is sufficient.
+If the best model is clearly better than others based on the difference and the associated uncertainty, there is no need to examine the differences and uncertainties for the rest.